wendyverdonk93/docs/content/integrations/hosted/ccvshop/_index.md

 logo: "/logo/Integrations/CCVShop.svg"
 weight: 40
 title_short: "CCVShop"
+description_short: Activate the MultiSafepay payment solutions to your CCV Shop with a hassle-free installation.
 ---
 Easily integrate MultiSafepay payment solutions into your CCV Shop with this free app.<br>
 This app is managed by our partner CCV Shop, for support please contact [CCV Shop](https://www.ccvshop.nl/contact).